This post contains affiliate links. Read my disclosure policy here.

 Just a few common baking ingredients, a sealable jar, your best decorating skills, and some holiday spirit!

 You can find a jar at Target, grocery stores, hardware stores, dollar stores or just use a clean sauce jar.
 It all works!
 Jars are great because they can be reused over & over until they are eventually recycled.
-I love when gifts are eco-friendly, too.
+I love it when gifts are eco-friendly, too.

-For the jar contents, you’ll need all-purpose flour, baking soda, white sugar, brown sugar, cinnamon, rolled oats, dried cranberries and vegan chocolate chips.
+For the jar contents, you’ll need all-purpose flour, baking soda, white sugar, brown sugar, cinnamon, rolled oats, dried cranberries, and vegan chocolate chips.
 You might have everything in your pantry already, but if not, you will most likely find it all at your local grocer.

 For the decoration, you can use festive ribbon & bakers twine to attach name tags, small ornaments, cinnamon sticks, candy canes or anything that strikes your fancy.

 Can you believe it?
 That’s all you’ll need to make a festive, fun and gorgeous gift!

 1- In a medium bowl, whisk the flour, baking soda and salt together.
 Add contents carefully to the bottom of the jar (a funnel can be used for easy pouring).
 Pack down each layer gently with the back of a spoon.